It is usual for pupils – the black part in the center of our eyes – to dilate and constrict to improve our vision.

-Surprise or Fear
+2. Surprise or Fear

 Cat’s eyes will also dilate when they are surprised or scared.
 This is because cats produce large amounts of the hormone adrenaline when they feel startled.

-If you notice your cat has permanently large pupils, take them to the vet as soon as possible.
+If you notice your cat has large pupils all the time, take them to the vet as soon as possible.
 Usually, hypertension is what is causing their pupils to dilate, which is a secondary condition for several illnesses.
-Therefore, it is important your vet can diagnose the underlying problem and provide effective treatment.
+Therefore, it is important your vet diagnoses the underlying problem and provides effective treatment.

 Other conditions could also be the culprit, and the majority can be managed with the correct treatment.
 The most important thing to remember is not to panic.
-Follow the advice of your vet and your cat will likely be well and back to normal in no time at all.
+Follow the advice of your vet and your cat will likely be well and back to good health in no time.